mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

 SMAs differ from pooled vehicles like mutual funds in that each portfolio is unique to a single account (hence the name).
 In other words, if you set up a separate account with Money Manager X, then Manager X has the discretion to make decisions for this account that may be different from decisions made for other accounts.
 Mutual funds cannot offer, due to their structure as investments shared by a group of investors, the benefit of customized portfolio management.
 Separate accounts overcome this barrier.

+### SMA log
-### Core features
+- Core features
     - **Direct Ownership**: Investors own the underlying securities directly, rather than owning shares in a pooled fund.
     - **Customization**: SMAs offer flexibility to tailor the portfolio to specific needs, such as excluding certain sectors or companies.
     - **Professional Management**: SMAs are managed by professional investment firms who make investment decisions on the investor's behalf.
     - **Tax Advantages**: SMAs can offer tax-efficient strategies like tax-loss harvesting and can avoid embedded capital gains that mutual funds may have.
     - **Higher Minimums and Fees**: SMAs typically require higher minimum investment amounts and come with higher management fees compared to mutual funds or ETFs.

-### Benefits
+- Benefits
     - **Personalization**: Investors can tailor their portfolios to their specific needs, values, and risk tolerance.
     - **Tax Efficiency**: Tax-loss harvesting and avoidance of embedded capital gains can lead to tax savings.
     - **Transparency**: Investors have direct access to their portfolio and holdings, unlike mutual funds.
     - **Control**: Investors can work with their financial advisor to set parameters and guidelines for managing their investments.

-### SMA log

-- Major Players:
+- Major players
-    - Charles Schwab
+    - **Charles Schwab**
-    - Fidelity
+    - **Fidelity**
-    - Blackrock
+    - **Blackrock**
-    - JP Morgan Chase
+    - **JP Morgan Chase**
-    - Goldman Sachs
+    - **Goldman Sachs**
 - Suitable for individuals with significant assets who want to customize their investment strategies.
 - Ideal for investors who want to align their portfolios with their values, goals, and tax situation.
 - Provide investors with more direct control over their investments and a clear view of their holdings.